rafde/con-estado/README.md

 like [Immer](https://immerjs.github.io/immer/) but faster, with the goal of helping with deeply nested state management.

+With TypeScript support, strongly infers as much as it can for state and callback functions so you can use type-safe selectors and actions.

 ## Why Use `con-estado`?

 Managing deeply nested state in React often becomes cumbersome with traditional state management solutions. `con-estado` provides: